Purified Mouse Anti-Human CD34

 Regulatory Status Legend

-The 563 monoclonal antibody specifically binds to CD34.
-CD34 is a single-chain 105-120 kDa heavily O-glycosylated transmembrane glycoprotein expressed on hematopoietic progenitor cells, vascular endothelium and some tissue fibroblasts.
-The intracellular chain of the CD34 antigen is a target for phosphorylation by activated protein kinase C suggesting that CD34 may play a role in signal transduction.
-CD34 may play a role in adhesion of specific antigens to endothelium.
-Clone 563 belongs to the class III epitope; it is resistant to neuraminidase, chymopapain and glycoprotease.
-This antibody is able to block the binding of other CD34 mAbs like 581.
+The 581 monoclonal antibody specifically binds to CD34, a sialomucin-like type I transmembrane glycoprotein.
+This single-chain, 105-120 kDa, heavily O-glycosylated protein is expressed on hematopoietic progenitor cells, vascular endothelium, bone marrow stromal cells and embryonic fibroblasts.
+The cytoplasmic region of the CD34 antigen is a target for phosphorylation by activated protein kinase C suggesting CD34 may play a role in signal transduction.
+CD34 may also play a role as an adhesion molecule since it binds to CD62E and CD62L.
+Clone 581 binds to the class III CD34 epitope, it is resistant to neuraminidase, chymopapain and glycoprotease.
+The 581 antibody blocks reactivity of another anti-CD34 monoclonal antibody, 8G12.

 Suggested Companion Products